AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/migrate-on-premise-content-cloud.md

 ### Recommended Approach

-Perform the following steps for the recommended approach:
+Consider the following recommendations:

 * Use the same version of the **Content Transfer Tool** that was used on the Author instance.
+* During ingestion to Publish, the Publish tier will not be scaled down (unlike the author).
-Migrate only a single Publish node.
+* Migrate only a single Publish node.
 Prior to beginning the extraction, remove it from the load balancer.
-* During ingestion to publish, the Publish tier will not be scaled down (unlike the author).

 >[!NOTE]
 >
-> As a precaution, avoid any user-initiated write operations, such as:
+> As a precaution, make sure that no write operations happen on the Publish instances including user initiated actions like:
 > * Content distribution from AEM as a Cloud Service Author to Publish in that environment
 > * User Sync between Publish instances